BSidesSF/bsidessf.github.io/_pages/cfp.md

 title: "BSidesSF 2024 Call For Participation"
 ---

+BSidesSF is *still* soliciting submissions for the annual BSidesSF conference on May 4-5, 2024.
+Call for Participation is currently open for both Informational/Collaborative Tracks.
+Please note that all presentations are limited to two speakers only.
+Panels are limited to 5 participants (including the moderator).

+Note: We **DO NOT** provide speaker or travel stipends at this time (except on a case-by-case basis with villages).
+We also DO NOT accept vendor pitches of any sort in our conference program.
+Thank you for your understanding.

 # **What**

 BSidesSF is a non-profit organization designed to advance the body of Information Security knowledge, by providing an annual, open forum for discussion and debate for security practitioners.
 We produce a conference that is a source of education, collaboration, and continued conversation for information technologists.
 The technical and academic presentations at BSidesSF are given in the spirit of peer review and advanced knowledge dissemination.
 This allows the field of Information Security to grow in breadth and depth, and continue in its pursuit of highly advanced, scientifically based knowledge.